who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/01._Introduction/02._After/github_started.md

 6. Create (a) joint repositor(y/ies) as you see fit.

+---

+## Naming

+You are free to name the repositories and the search engine whatever your like.

+You are not required to go with the WhoKnows branding.

+---

 ## Make the main code repositories public

 The course aims to teach you techniques on how to never push sensitive information

+---

 ## License